shepelt/hpplite/ext/hpplite/README.md

 # HPPLite

-A lightweight L2 rollup built on SQLite with L1 anchoring to HPP Network.
+A lightweight L2/L3 rollup for SQLite with L1 data availability.

-HPPLite enables verifiable SQL state transitions with checkpoint finality on Ethereum-compatible L1 chains.
-It combines SQLite's proven reliability with blockchain's trust guarantees.
+HPPLite enables verifiable SQL with checkpoint finality on Ethereum-compatible L1 chains.
+It uses the same security model as Optimism and Arbitrum: singleton sequencer with on-chain data availability.

 ## Quick Start